 Enjoy 596 miles of groomed trails and thousands of off-trail acres for riding.
+The snow is excellent with depths from one to ten feet.
 All this just a 30-minute drive from Yellowstone and Grand Teton National Parks and 30 minutes to the amenities of Dubois.

 Southern Continental Divide Trail:

-Lander, South Pass, Shoshone National Forest and Irish Canyon areas
+Lander, South Pass, Christina Lake, Shoshone National Forest and Irish Canyon areas

-More than 100 miles of groomed trails in and around the Wind River Mountain Range and thousands of acres of off-trail riding.
+More than 100 miles of groomed trails in and around the Wind River Mountain Range through scenic, forested mountains and mountain lakes.
 This route offers extremely varied trail vistas and terrain.
-Scenic views with visibility up to 30 miles connect with dense forests and open parks high in the mountains.

 Banner image, view from Togwotee Pass near Dubois, courtesy of Josh Milek.